vedovelli/miragejs-starter-kit/README.md

 }).$mount("#app");
 ```

+### 4. Calling the API

-### 4. Inside any component of your application and using your favorite HTTP request's library make a call to `api/users`.
+Inside any component of your application and using your favorite HTTP request's library make a call to `api/users`.
 You should receive back a list of 10 objects with the following shape:

 ```
 {id: "1", name: "Some name", mobile: "+1 555 525636"}
 ```

+### 5. Add your own content!

-### 5. Lastly tweak `factories`, `fixtures` and `seeds` to accommodate your own needs.
+Lastly tweak `factories`, `fixtures` and `seeds` to accommodate your own needs.

 ---